E-Discovery, Litigation, Complex Commercial Litigation, Patent Litigation, Intellectual Property Litigation, Big Data, Privacy & Cybersecurity

 Publications, Speeches & Presentations

-“E-Discovery Technology: A Primer on What’s Available and How to Effectively Utilize the Same,” CLE Presentation, Winston-Salem, North Carolina, May 2019
+“E-Discovery Technology: A Primer on What’s Available and How to Effectively Utilize the Same,” CLE Presentation, May 2019 (Winston-Salem, NC)

-“Traps of Technology: Ethical Issues Involving Data Preservation, the User of E-Discovery Technology, the Protection of Trade Secrets, and the Use of Preliminary Injunctions,” CLE Presentation, Winston-Salem, North Carolina, May 2019
+“Traps of Technology: Ethical Issues Involving Data Preservation, the User of E-Discovery Technology, the Protection of Trade Secrets, and the Use of Preliminary Injunctions,” CLE Presentation, May 2019 (Winston-Salem, NC)

 "How a Venture Launched by a Law Firm in Winston-Salem is Driving Growth, Innovation," Triad Business Journal, April 2019